greg-raven/Uncommon-Sense/_posts/2013-04-17-the-power-to-tax-is-the-power-to-destroy.md

 ---
-title: 'The power to tax is the power to destroy'
+title: "The power to tax is the power to destroy"
 layout: post
 categories:
 - taxation